leberns/sp-hello-events/installers/hello-events-installer/README.md

 This data is represented by DataRows and Files elements in the template file.

+### Template Cleanup

+After saving the template to a file the common fields, lists and content types that are not specific to the solution were manually removed from the template.

 ## Applying the Provision Template

 Use the script [`set-template.ps1`](./set-template.ps1) to apply the template to a site.